ricklancee/ricklancee.io/src/_posts/case/2016-06-06-prairietorrium.markdown

 *User would have to remember that holes where the prairie dog came out of to continue*

-The game constisted of 6 level which increased in difficulty each level on wards.
+The game constisted of 6 level which increased in difficulty each level.
 It had a minimal requirement of two people.
-People played against each other and the person who was fastest would win.
+People played against each other and the fastest person won.

-Each level that you progress though you would move up a step in a virtual arena, you won if the reached the top.
+Each level that you progress though you would move up a step in a virtual arena, you won when you reach the top.

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/assets/images/prairietorrium/levels.jpg" alt="The different levels">